 VCU Libraries provides faculty, researchers, and students with informative resources that can help guide them in the responsible use of copyrighted works and encourage them to exercise their fair use rights.
 However, we do not provide legal advice.
 For legal advice, please consult the Office of University Counsel.

 We live in an information society.
 Information has value, and it makes a big impact on our economy and our culture.
-This impact is largely driven by new technologies like the Internet: the amount of content available online grows every day, and sharing it is easier than ever.
+The amount of information and content available online grows every day, and sharing it is easier than ever.
 The Internet is full of knowledge and creative works that are shared by their creators and used by millions of others, and an increasing amount of research now takes place online.